If you are in an emergency or crisis

 - Call 911, go to the nearest emergency room or follow the emergency instructions provided by your doctor, mental health professional or care team.
 If your community has a mental health car, you can call 911 to request it.

 - Call 1-800-SUICIDE (1-800-784-2433) to get help right away, any time of day or night.
 It’s a free call.

 - Your Local Crisis Line: call 1-888-353-2273 24 hours a day to connect to a BC crisis line, without a wait or busy signal.
 The crisis line operators have received advanced training in mental health issues and services by members of the BC Partners for Mental Health and Addictions Information.

 - Community Response Team (CRT): 250-212-8533 Operates 11:30am-9:00pm seven days a week.

 - Kid’s Help Phone: for children and youth aged 5 to 20.
-Call 1-800-668-6868 to speak to a professional counsellor, 24 hours a day.
+Call 1-800-668-6868 to speak to a professional counselor, 24 hours a day or you can text 686868.
 It’s free, confidential, anonymous and available across Canada.
 They can also refer you to local services and resources.
 Kid’s Help Phone is available in English and French.

 In a non-emergency

 - Your Local Crisis Line: crisis lines aren’t only for people in crisis.
 You can call for information on local services or if you just need someone to talk to.
 See the number in the previous section.